Toric principal bundles, piecewise linear maps and Tits buildings: Introduction

-{Throughout the paper we use the term ``function'' for a function with values in $\Q$ and the term ``map'' for a function with values in a building.}
+Throughout the paper we use the term ``piecewise linear function'' for a function with values in $\R$ and the term ``piecewise linear map'' for a function with values in $\tilde{\B}(G)$ (see Example \ref{ex-tlb} for how a piecewise linear function is a special case of a piecewise linear map).

 Let $X_\Sigma$ be a toric variety.
 For the rest of the paper, we fix a point $x_0$ in the open torus orbit in $X_\Sigma$.
 By a {\it framed} toric principal $G$-bundle we mean a toric principal $G$-bundle $\P$ together with a choice of a point $p_0 \in \P_{x_0}$.
 The choice of $p_0 \in \P_{x_0}$ is equivalent to fixing a $G$-isomorphism between $\P_{x_0}$ and $G$ (regarded as a $G$-variety by multiplication from right).
-Our first main result is the following (see Theorem \ref{th-principal-G-bundle-plm}). \begin{THM} There is a one-to-one correspondence between framed toric principal $G$-bundles $\P$ over $X_\Sigma$ and integral piecewise linear maps $\Phi: |\Sigma| \to \B(G)$.
-This extends to an equivalence of categories between the category of framed toric principal bundles on $X_\Sigma$ and the category of integral piecewise linear maps from $\Sigma$ to buildings of linear algebraic groups. \end{THM}
+Let $\alpha: G \to G'$ be a homomorphism of algebraic groups.
+Let $\P$ (respectively $\P'$) be a framed toric principal $G$-bundle (respectively a framed toric principal $G'$-bundle) on $X_\Sigma$.
+A \emph{morphism} from $\P$ to $\P'$ is a morphism of bundles that is equivariant with respect to $\alpha$ and commutes with the $T$-action, and moreover, sends the frame $p_0 \in \P_{x_0}$ to the frame $p'_0 \in \P'_{x_0}$ (see the second paragraph after Definition \ref{def-plm-to-B(G)}).